TheWalruss/HyperMind/README.md

 * If you change the level generating bits, you should probably delete the existing level cache.
 On Linux, this is ~/.local/share/love/HyperMind/levels/*.png

+* Holy hell do not look at the source, though.
+It is currently very atrocious; I make no excuse.

 # Information